 Figure 12.
 Architecture reference model for ATSSS support (3GPP TS 23.501)

 The 3GPP QoS flow is access agnostic, so the same QoS should be supported when the traffic is distributed over 5G access network and WLAN access network as long as the WLAN access network can provide the same QoS treatment as 5G access network.
-The QoS flow may be either gurauranteed flow bit rate (GBR) or Non-GBR, so 3GPP can support GBR traffic as well as Non-GBR traffic defined in 3GPP TS 23.501 as follows:
+The QoS flow may be either guaranteed flow bit rate (GBR) or Non-GBR, so 3GPP can support GBR traffic as well as Non-GBR traffic defined in 3GPP TS 23.501 as follows:

 GBR QoS Flow: A QoS Flow using the GBR resource type or the Delay-critical GBR resource type and requiring guaranteed flow bit rate.